futuregrid/manual/docs/source/vampir.rst

 **General Settings**

 *Show time as*\ decides whether the time format for the trace analysis is based on seconds or ticks.
-The next pointÂ \ *Use color gradient in charts*\ allows you to switch off the color gradient used in the performance charts.
-The next option is to change the style and size of the font.Â *Show source code* allows you to open an editor showing the respective source file.
-In order to open a source file, first click on the intended function in theÂ \ *Master Timeline*Â and then on the source code path in theÂ \ *Context View*.
+The next point \ *Use color gradient in charts*\ allows you to switch off the color gradient used in the performance charts.
+The next option is to change the style and size of the font. *Show source code* allows you to open an editor showing the respective source file.
+In order to open a source file, first click on the intended function in theÂ \ *Master Timeline* and then on the source code path in the \ *Context View*.
 For the source code location to work properly, you need a trace file with source code location support.
 The path of the source file can be adjusted in \ *Preferences*.
 A limit for the size of the file can be set, too.
 Finally, the user can decide if he